lonniev/selenium-chromedriver/README.md

 Usage
 -----

-Include chef.add_recipe "chocolatey-chrome" to your Vagrantfile.
+Include chef.add_recipe "selenium-chromedriver" to your Vagrantfile.

 Contributing
 ------------